-This course is the first leg of a two-part sequence that prepares Ph.D. students for research in marketing.
-The presentation of topics between the two parts may vary from year to year, but typically, the first part discusses theoretical and empirical issues in consumer behavior, product planning and advertising.
+This course is the first leg of a three-part sequence that prepares PhD students for research in marketing.
+The presentation of topics between the three parts may vary from year to year.
 The aim is to survey the literature, assess progress and identify opportunities for future research.